Skip to Main Content

 Eligibility requirements for a parent PLUS loan are less stringent than those of private student loans, so parents with bad credit can still get approved.
 However, adverse credit history like defaults, foreclosure or bankruptcy will make it harder to qualify.
 Parents with adverse credit history may add an endorser to the loan, who essentially serves as a co-signer.

-Parents can also look into private student loans, especially seeing as many lenders have student loans designed for parents.
+Parents can also look into private student loans.
+Many lenders have student loans designed for parents.
 These loans may cover up to the full cost of a child's education and feature flexible repayment options.

 However, most private lenders have a minimum credit score requirement.
 If you go this route, look for lenders that accept borrowers with poor credit or take other factors into account.
 Parents can also apply for a loan with a creditworthy co-signer if they have bad credit or if their initial application is denied.